-Since the beginning of time, Champagne has been associated with passion and aristocracy.
-From Napoleon Bonaparte, Czar Nicolas Romanov (Russia’s last royal), and Oscar Wilde, (the famous 19th century British playwright, poet and novelist), to the “God-gifted” composer Mozart, the inebriating golden nectar has allured palates into a love affair that is eternal well into the 21st century.
+Champagne has been associated with refinement and aristocracy for centuries.
+From Napoleon Bonaparte, Czar Nicolas Romanov, (Russia’s last royal) and Oscar Wilde, (the famous 19th century British playwright, poet and novelist), to the “God-gifted” composer Mozart, the inebriating golden nectar has allured palates into a love affair that has lasted well into the 21st century.

 The Romans are credited with expanding the planting of vines throughout the Champagne Region and the rest of France.
 In recent times, geologists have found fossils that support the theory that vies were already growing in the region over 60 million years ago.

 In the Middle Ages, wines in general were unpalatable until a young unassuming French monk named Dom Pérignon from the Benedictine Abbey of Hautvillers discovered the art of Champagne making – hence the introduction of sparkling wine was made to the world.

 While experimenting with the process of wine making in the seventeenth century, Dom Pérignon accidentally invented the art of creating Champagne.
 After a short resting period in bottles, grape juice was transformed into a bubbling liquid as a result of the large quantity of carbon dioxide that accumulated within it – bottles would explode under the pressure.
 He later recommended that stronger bottles be made and metal wire rather than string be used to hold corks in place.